MaxFmr/workoutPWA/README.md

 npm install

+4. Modify the data.json file with your own workout data, day by day, with date and workout content

 5. Start the development server:

 npm run dev

-2. Deploy the contents of the `build` directory to your preferred hosting provider or server.
+6. Deploy the app on netlify or you favorite hosting service.

-3. Ensure that the server supports HTTPS for service workers to function correctly.
+7. Ensure that the server supports HTTPS for service workers to function correctly.
 You can use a free SSL certificate from Let's Encrypt.

-4. Access the deployed Workout Routine PWA from your smartphone's web browser.
+8. Access the deployed Workout Routine PWA from your smartphone's web browser.
 You will have the option to "Add to Home Screen" for an enhanced experience as a PWA.

 ## Technologies Used